 We tested Hide.me VPN to see if it would unblock the most popular streaming services we tested using the Windows client.
 We connected to the US Florida and Nevada servers.
-While we were able to log onto Netflix successfully while on the US servers - we could not find the show Cheers (which we know to be a US only show at the time of writing).
+While we were able to log onto Netflix successfully while on the US servers - we could not find any US only shows.

-Unfortunately, this means that the VPN doesn't unblock Netflix US on those servers.
-We asked Hide.me to tell us which servers actually unblock US Netflix, we will update the review once we have more information, but, for the time being, we have been unable to access Netflix US.
+Unfortunately, this means that the VPN doesn't unblock Netflix US.
+We asked Hide.me to tell us which servers actually unblock US Netflix, and we will update the review if we get more information, but, for the time being, we have been completely unable to access Netflix US.

 Sadly, this means that Hide.me is not considered a good option for unblocking streams.
-This is a massive drawback considering the astronomical pricing scheme.
+This is a massive drawback considering the relatively high cost of the service.

 Although this is an adequate list of features, it is worth noting that the vast majority of market-leading VPNs provide similar features for up to 50% less than this Malaysian VPN.

 Speed and Performance